 It was the Friday before Memorial Day.
-Just as we had in many years prior, my mom, stepdad, and I were planning a long weekend of camping and fishing along the beautiful Susquehanna River.
+As we had in years prior, my mom, stepdad, and I planned a weekend of camping and fishing along the beautiful Susquehanna River.
 Mom and I decided to start the weekend early, just the two of us.

-As we put the boat in the water our hope was to catch a few fish—at least enough to keep us interested.
-That time of year, depending on the conditions, can be hit or miss for the smallmouth bass and walleye we typically fished.
+That time of year can be hit or miss for the smallmouth bass and walleye we typically fished.
 Mom and I decided the day together on the water was worth the shot, whether we caught anything or not.

-Growing up, fishing with my mom wasn’t always a delight.
-My mom was not the epitome of patience when it came to my fishing and camping abilities.
+Growing up, my mom was not very patient when it came to my fishing abilities.
 Putting myself in my mom’s shoes today, I can see why.

-When I was eleven, I had a lure on my line with a triple hook.
-If you’re not familiar with a triple hook, they can be nasty on human flesh if not handled carefully.
-I had a lure similar to the one pictured.
-Imagine eleven-year-old Josh, drawing his fishing rod over his shoulder, ready to cast into the water with everything his scrawny arms could muster, and hearing my mom scream, “Josh!
+When I was eleven, I had a lure on my line with a triple hook, like the one pictured.
+They can be nasty on human flesh if not handled carefully.
+Imagine eleven-year-old Josh, drawing his fishing rod over his shoulder, ready to cast into the water with everything his scrawny arms could muster.
+That’s when I heard my mom scream, “Josh!
 Don’t cast!
 Watch what you’re doing!”

-As I looked back, that triple hook was literally caught on my stepdad’s nose.
-Having nearly performed reconstructive surgery on him that day, I can understand my mom’s suspicion of me with a fishing rod.
+As I looked back, that triple hook was literally caught in my stepdad’s nose.
+Having nearly performed reconstructive facial surgery on him that day, I can understand my mom’s suspicion of me with a fishing rod.